In this article, you will learn how the conversations report work in order to understand the volume of chats and messages your team is handling with.

 Peak times

 Callbell offers two Peak Time Reports displayed as heatmap charts to help you visualize activity patterns across different days and hours.
-These reports are updated based on data from the past 7 days.
+Brighter or more intense areas on the heatmap indicate higher activity.

 Inbound messages heatmap